 Rhode Island Child Support Contempt

 Does the State of Rhode Island Child Support Enforcement office ever initiate a contempt motion for failure to provide child support?
 If the person entitled to receive child support in Rhode Island and Providence Plantations is on cash assistance then payment may be owed to the State of Rhode Island.
 Child Support Enforcement may file a motion seeking a contempt finding.
-RI Child support enforcement also could file for contempt if the custodial mother or father is receiving full services from RI Child Support enforcement.
+Rhode Island Child support enforcement also could file for contempt if the custodial mother or father is receiving full services from RI Child Support enforcement.

 - In the event of a possibility of jail time and the accused deadbeat parent cannot afford a Providence child support attorney then the Family Court Magistrate, Justice or General Magistrate must insure that the person has a RI child support attorney providing legal representation.

 Can a RI child support contempt motion be settled prior to a hearing?

 Can a contempt motion be filed in a divorce, miscellaneous petition, post-divorce or other Providence Family Court proceeding?

 A Kent or Newport County child support contempt case could be part of a RI matrimonial dissolution / divorce, child custody war, Complaint for Separate Maintenance without filing for divorce, Complaint for divorce from Bed and Board, dcyf petition, child visitation, paternity or other type of Family Court case.

 What types of settlements can be reached?